dmorenogogoleva/dmorenogogoleva/README.md

 ## Hello there 👋

-I work as frontend developer at the [online-cinema Okko](https://okko.tv) 🎬
+I work as frontend developer 💻

 Also, I organize a [meetup about node.js](https://nodeschool.io/spb) 📟